KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

-\textbf{``If the task references files, commands, or config that do not exist, stop and ask or report instead of guessing.''} LLMs have a strong tendency to confabulate: when asked to modify a file that does not exist, the model will often proceed as if it does, producing edits against phantom content.
+\textbf{``If referenced files, commands, or config don't exist, stop and ask the user rather than guessing.''} LLMs have a strong tendency to confabulate: when asked to modify a file that does not exist, the model will often proceed as if it does, producing edits against phantom content.
 This instruction converts a silent failure (incorrect edits applied to a nonexistent file, which silently creates it) into an explicit clarification request.

-\textbf{``When fixing a bug, an issue, or a race, write tests to confirm them.\ Then fix them.''} This instruction mandates a test-first discipline for bug fixes.
+\textbf{``Write an end-to-end test that reproduces the problem first, then fix the code, then verify the test passes.''} This instruction mandates a test-first discipline for bug fixes, specifying the three-step sequence explicitly.
 The motivation is two-fold: first, a test that reproduces the bug provides concrete verification that the fix is correct (the test should pass after the fix and fail before it).
 Second, writing the test forces the model to understand the bug precisely before attempting a fix, reducing the risk of an ad~hoc patch that addresses a symptom rather than the root cause.
+Specifying ``end-to-end test'' rather than just ``test'' reinforces the no-mocks testing discipline described in Section~\ref{sec:system-prompt}.